billswartz7/utd.tools/README.md

 You should use the command

-sudo apt install gcc g++ make openssl libssl-dev zlib1g-dev libx11-dev libbz2-dev libffi-dev
+sudo apt install gcc g++ make openssl libssl-dev zlib1g-dev libx11-dev libbz2-dev libffi-dev pkg-config

 Optionally, you may want to install the readline package for use in Python: